Chennakeshava Temple, Belur: Sanctum

 The mandapa leads to the garbha griya past the pillars and a doorway.
 The door is flanked by dvarapala, Jaya and Vijaya.
 Its pediment has Lakshminarayana in center.
 Below it are musicians playing 12th-century musical instruments.
 On the side are two makaras with Varuna and Varuni together riding on them.
 Inside the square sanctum is the image of Keshava, or as inscriptions call it "Vijayanarayana".
 It stands on a 3 feet high pedestal, is about 6 feet high with a halo.
 It has four hands, with chakra and shankha in the upper hands and a gada and lotus in his lower hands.
 The halo has cyclical carving of the ten avatars of Vishnu – Matsya, Kurma, Varaha, Narasimha, Vamana, Parasurama, Rama, Krishna, Buddha and Kalki.
 The temple is active house of worship, with Keshava dressed and decorated, priests present and devotees doing darshana.

 Superstructure

-The temple had a tower, which was repeated damaged and destroyed, rebuilt and restored.
+The temple had a tower, which was repeatedly damaged and destroyed, rebuilt and restored.
 In the 19th-century restorations, the temple was left without a tower.
 According to Foekema, the tower when it existed would have been of the Bhumija style when it existed and not the regular star shaped tower that followed the shape of the vimana.
 The Bhumija towers, which are intact on the miniature shrines at the entrance of the hall are actually a type of nagara (North Indian) tower, being curvilinear in shape.
 This shape of tower is quite uncommon in pure Dravidian architecture.